ddazal/marcopolo-go/README.md

 Add the server to your MCP settings file.
 The file location depends on your client:

 Create the file if it does not exist.
+See `mcp-config.example.json` for a complete example configuration.

 Add this configuration:

+#### Option A: Using config.yaml file

+If you have a `config.yaml` file in the same directory as the binary:

 ```json
 {